xsoophx/Kymatik/README.md

 }

 dependencies {
-    implementation("cc.suffro:kymatik:0.1.0")
+    implementation("cc.suffro:kymatik:0.1.0-beta")
 }
 ```

 ## 2. Usage

 Kymatik is using Koin as its dependency injection framework.
+If using this project without Koin, you have to create
+each instance for each constructor on your own.
+If you are using it with Koin, the configurations out of the modules
-In the following examples, you can see how to use Kymatik
-with and without Koin.
+will be used.
+In the following examples, you can see how to use Kymatik with and without Koin.

 ## Kymatik without Koin Dependency Injection